 The exquisite setting for Claigan Coral Beach on Skye.

 You follow the road north from Dunvegan to find this beach.
 Parking at Claigan, there’s a lane that leads to the beach.
-Comprising dried, calcified maerl, a local seaweed, Coral Beach is next to Loch Dunvegan, a short walk past the sandy beach at Camas Ban, passing through a gap in the wall.
+Comprising dried, calcified maerl, a local seaweed, Coral Beach sits next to Loch Dunvegan.
+Access is via a short walk past the sandy beach at Camas Ban, passing through a gap in the wall.
 It sounds inaccessible, but is actually straightforward and well signposted.
 The water is translucent and there’s a Caribbean feel to the shoreline, topped off by the outstanding views across the loch, taking in the islands of Lampay and Isay.

 What the beach means to Stuart and Jennifer.